alekseinagamoto/sparkify-redshift/README.md

 ### Create Redshift Data Warehouse on AWS

 Run the ```IaC.ipynb``` notebook.
-It will walk you through the steps to create a Redshift cluster.
+The notebook will walk you through the steps to create a Redshift cluster.

 ### Create the Data Warehouse

-You can run the creation of the Data Warehouse tables in the ```IaC.ipynb``` notebook after creation of the Redshift cluster.
+You can create the Data Warehouse tables by running the appropriate cells in the ```IaC.ipynb``` notebook after creation of the Redshift cluster.

-Alternative, after creation of the Redshift cluster, you can create_tables.py:
+Alternative, after creation of the Redshift cluster, you can run ```create_tables.py```:

 ```cmd